-Based on the anticipated waste volume, a private contractor shall be required to collect waste.
-The Operator shall choose a waste collection provider, negotiate a service agreement, and pay for these services.
+Based on the anticipated waste volume, a private contractor shall be required to the least safe waste.
+The Operator shall choose a waste collection provider, negotiate at service agreement, and pay for these services.

 Note: Every rateable tenement is liable to pay the municipal Environmental Levy irrespective of the level of collection services provided by Council.